The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 Sixty-five percent of Texas cases are Gaines County, a population of 22,892, where the virus began to spread in close, bactinized Mennonite communities.
 The county has recorded 355 lawsuits since late January.
 It exceeds 1% of the county's residents.

 Kennedy said his death in Texas last week was an eight-year-old child.
-Texas health officials said the child had no underlying health conditions and died from what the child doctor called a pulmonary disorder. a The child died of measles in Texas Late February – Kennedy said he was six years old.
+Texas health officials said the child had no underlying health conditions and died from what the child doctor called a pulmonary disorder.
+The child died of measles in Texas in late February – Kennedy said he was six years old.

 New Mexico announced two new lawsuits on Friday, bringing the state's total to 58.
 State health officials say the incident is linked to a Texas outbreak based on genetic testing.
 Most are in Lee County, with two people hospitalized, two in Eddie County and one in Chaves County.

-New Mexico reported its first report Measles-related deaths in adults March 6th.
+New Mexico reported its first measles-related death in an adult on March 6th.

 How many cases are there in Kansas?

-Kansas There have been 32 cases in eight counties in the southwestern part of the state, health officials announced Wednesday.
+Kansas has 32 cases in eight counties in the southwestern part of the state, health officials said Wednesday.
 Two counties, Finney and Ford, are new to the list and are the major population centers for that area of the state.
 Haskell County has the most cases, seven in Stevens County, six in Kiowa County, and fewer than five remaining.

 The state's first reported cases identified in Stevens County on March 13 are linked to the Texas and New Mexico outbreak based on genetic testing, a spokesperson for the state's health department said.
 However, health officials have not decided how the person was exposed.